Tea (meal): Early history

+While the custom of drinking tea in the afternoon may have existed from the late 17th century, tea as a meal is a later invention, dating to the late 18th or early 19th centuries.
+An early French reference to "afternoon tea" was made by Madame de Sévigné (1626–1696), who used the term thé de cinq heures ("five o’clock tea") in her letters.

+William H. Ukers notes that Alexander Carlyle used the term "afternoon tea" in his autobiography.
+He describes the ladies of Harrogate serving "afternoon tea or coffee" in 1763.
+The Oxford English Dictionary provides other early examples of reference to tea as a social gathering.
+The earliest is from Jonathan Swift's satirical etiquette guide, A Complete Collection of Genteel and Ingenious Conversation (1738), "Whether they meet..at Meals, Tea, or Visits".
+John Wesley and Harriet Martineau also are quoted.

-The timing of the "tea" meal has moved over the centuries in response to the migration of the main meal, dinner.
-Until the late 18th century dinner was eaten at what is now called "lunchtime", or in the early afternoon; supper was a later and lighter meal.
+The timing of the tea meal has moved over the centuries in response to the migration of the main meal, dinner.
+Until the late 18th century dinner was eaten at what is now called "lunchtime", or in the early afternoon.
+Supper was a later and lighter meal.
 Dinner remains a midday meal in some regions.
 Gradually, dinner began to migrate, amid much controversy, until by about 1900 it arrived at its present timing, in most places, in the evening.
 At first, the "tea" meal was often in the early evening, some three or four hours after mid-day dinner; another version of the tea meal was even later, after a supper and before bed.
+Philosopher Thomas Carlyle and his wife Jane Welsh Carlyle invited guests for 7 pm to their teas in the 1850s, although "afternoon tea" before dinner was also becoming established by this time.